reach-sh/reach-lang/docs/src/quickstart/index.md

 Installing Docker:

-To install docker we want to use `winget`.
+To install Docker we want to use `winget`.
 It is the official package manager for Windows.
 We will download the package from Microsoft's official GitHub account.

 To install Winget run: